LDAWG-a11y/a11yWebApp/src/guides/how-to-build-an-accessible-chatbot.md

 }
 ```

+* I Have added some Custom properties (CSS variables), for use throughout
 * If JS isn't available, don't show the trigger button, the panel, or the Skip to Chat link as they won't work and that will be pointless (unless a backend ninja can get it working without JS)
 * As I build things "mobile first" and consider the cramped screen "real estate" on mobile, I have not gone for a floating round button in a bottom corner, I have opted for a chat button that occupies the full width of the screen.
 This is because I wanted both an icon and text inside my trigger button and it occupied quite a large bit of the screen at 320px(W), sure I could make it smaller, decrease font size and all of that, but why make folk strain or struggle with small text?
 It's actually quite late in the guide that I am back here, having just changed this, I wasn't happy with it, it was particularly rubbish in landscape on a virtual "iPhone 5", as it covered over 1/3 of the vertical height, sure I accounted for viewport padding, but it still felt annoying and poorly designed at that viewport size, so we have a smaller button, that is fixed exactly to the bottom of the screen